 Refining the look of your Ad

 Free Stock and paid images from sites such as Unsplash and Pexels are perfect for Instagram Ads when you don’t have in in-house photographer.
 Add text overlays and additional visual elements with Canva.
 Canva is a lifesaver when it comes to designing ads – you seriously can’t go wrong with this tool!
+Just make sure you stick to some graphic design rules when you’re creating your Ad.

 You’re all set, your Ad is up an running on Instagram.
 Now what?